pmagaz/redux-req-middleware/README.md

 ## Installation

 You can install `redux-req-middleware` via npm.
-If you'll use it in a Isomorphic/Universal App i recommend installing the library as production dependency.
+If you'll use it in a Isomorphic/Universal App i recommend you installing it as production dependency.

 ```
 $ npm install redux-req-middleware --save